 A study of style, syntax, and basic organizational patterns.
 Topics include various rhetorical patterns, audience, purpose, diverse perspectives, writing, revising, and editing.
 A minimum of 3 smaller papers and a longer documented research paper required.
 Independent reading, class discussion, regular attendance, and technology access required.
 This course offered during Semester 1.
+If a senior takes DE Comp I and wants out of Comp II, they will not be removed from the class.
+They simply will only receive a high school credit for Semester 2.
+The work will be the same.

-ENGLISH COMPOSITION II DE\ - Course # GO1H31 1 Credit: 12th
+ENGLISH COMPOSITION II DE - Course # GO1H31 1 Credit: 12th

-\You are expected to complete the fall semester and spring semester in most of these courses unless otherwise noted or prior permission is granted by the principal or school counselor.
+You are expected to complete the fall semester and spring semester in most of these courses unless otherwise noted or prior permission is granted by the principal or school counselor.